 - Avoid alcohol or other drugs and natural products that slow your actions.

 - The chance of falling is raised with this drug.
-Falls may lead to very bad problems like head injury and broken bones.
-The chance of falling is higher in older people.
-Talk with the doctor.
+Falls may lead to very bad problems like broken bones.
+Talk to your doctor about the chance of falling and broken bones while taking this drug.

 - This drug may cause harm to the unborn baby if you take it while you are pregnant.
 If you are pregnant or you get pregnant while taking this drug, call your doctor right away.